Stream movies and TV shows anytime, anywhere with Plex

 All of this is presented in a beautiful, intuitive interface made for your living room TV.
 No need to try to navigate the PC interface on your big screen TV.
 Just grab your remote and click away like you would with any smart TV app.

-I use Plex as a great way to access old home movies I digitized a few years back.
+I use Plex as a great way to stream movies I digitized a few years back.
 Now, instead of crowding around a small phone or tablet, I can put my childhood home videos on the big screen TV for everyone to enjoy (are you sure you don’t mean for everyone to endure? – Ed.)
 Even if I am visiting my parents in another state, I can use the Plex Media Server to connect with my PC back home and show the old family movies on their TV.

 Installing and setting up Plex Media Server